Telmisartan: Pharmacokinetics

 The substance is quickly but to varying degrees absorbed from the gut.
 The average bioavailability is about 50% (42–100%).
 Food intake has no clinically relevant influence on the kinetics of telmisartan.
 Plasma protein binding is over 99.5%, mainly to albumin and alpha-1-acid glycoprotein.
 It has the longest half-life of any angiotensin II receptor blocker (ARB) (24 hours) and the largest volume of distribution among ARBs (500 liters).
 Less than 3% of telmisartan is inactivated by glucuronidation in the liver, and over 97% is eliminated in unchanged form via bile and faeces.

 History

 Society and culture

 Telmisartan is available as a generic medication.

+Research

+Telmisartan does not appear effective for slowing the growth of abdominal aortic aneurysm.

+Telmisartan does not cause rapid cancer growth like the PPAR-δ agonist GW 501516, but whether it causes a change in cancer rates is disputed.
+Short-term use is not associated with an increased incidence of cancer over other ARB drugs, according to a large 2016 analysis of UK patients.
+A 2022 meta-analysis finds that a longer duration of taking ARBs (including telmisartan) is associated with an increase in cancer rates.
+Patients who have taken an ARB for more than 3 years appears 11% more likely to develop cancer.
+A 2023 large-scale study on Lebanese patients finds that taking ARBs reduces the incidence of cancer, with greater effects on those who have taken the drug for a long time.
+A 2021 Korean study and a 2012 Japanese study finds similar results.